pjs8574/Mahnpower/README.md

 Tier 4
 Nether - tough
 End - Precise

+Advanced Mahnkenisms

+Advanced MKs are a combination of Basic MKs.
+They are built on Clockwork Bench.

+Depending on what basic Mahnkenisms are used, the resulting advanced MK's stats are differnt.
+Each Advanced MK has a Precision and Toughness rating.
+These are combined from the basic MKs that make up the Advaned one.
+So, four Wooden MKS make a single advanced MK with a precision of 8 and toughness of 4.
+(Toughness rating of 1 and Precsion rating of 2 for each wooden mahnkenism)

 Machines -- Furnace, Ore processor(place hammer/chisel/prospector pick in it and it uses it on the ore), Charging gear box (place a bunch of MKs in it and it will charge them all by punching the thing)